proffatai/Appium_basics/README.md

 ## Typing on a field
 .type("message") in cypress  but in appium .sendKeys("message")

+## Reading labels of elements in Appium
+use the .getText() to get the text of a selected element

 ## Setting defaultCommandTimeout i.e time taken to wait for an element to be visible
 driver.manage().timeouts().implicityWait(Duration.ofSeconds(10)) // setting to 10secs